hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 ### the original version

+(EDIT: this older style (which uses abbreviated words in method names but otherwise has obvious parallels to the current convention system) is VERY deprecated, but there is still some ancient code somewhere that uses this probably..)

 this convention is not pretty, but that is not its point: it evolved pragmatically (and quite suddenly) as a way to build code optimized for